CodeIbo/Creator-API/README.md

 Now you can work on development enviroment, server is autorefreshing always when detect changes in files.

-:heavy*exclamation_mark:**WARNING** sometimes after first time instalation packages you will get error (\_error:something went wrong installing the "sharp" module cannot find module*).
+❗**WARNING** sometimes after first time instalation packages you will get error (*error:something went wrong installing the "sharp" module cannot find module*).
 Just use command: `npm rebuild --verbose sharp` .
 More information about this issue, you can find [there](https://github.com/gatsbyjs/gatsby/issues/24559)

 ### Importing the Collection into Postman